 - What are the right tools to get this information?

-- How will you leverage these insights to elevate your business?
+- Finally, how will you leverage these insights to elevate your business?

 More specifically, we’ll explore how you can get an inside look at your competitors on each of the following fronts: